IT’S A BEST BUY BECAUSE:

-The ATS is Cadillac’s smallest 4-door sedan; it is more than a foot shorter than the redesigned-for-2014 Cadillac CTS Sedan.
+The ATS is Cadillac’s entry-level car; it is more than a foot shorter than the Cadillac CTS Sedan.
 ATS comes standard with rear-wheel drive, and all-wheel drive is offered on some models.
 ATS is offered in four trim levels: Standard, Luxury, Performance, and Premium.
 All but the base Standard model come equipped with CUE, Cadillac’s touch-screen infotainment system.
 Top-line Premium models come standard with GM’s Magnetic Ride Control suspension system.
-A 202-hp 4-cylinder is ATS’s base engine, though most buyers will upgrade to the available 272-hp turbocharged 2.0-liter 4-cylinder or 321-hp 3.6-liter V6.
+A 202-hp 4-cylinder is ATS sedan’s base engine, though most buyers will upgrade to the available 272-hp turbocharged 2.0-liter 4-cylinder (which is standard on the ATS Coupe) or 321-hp 3.6-liter V6.
 All three engines offer a six-speed automatic transmission, but only the turbo offers a six-speed manual.

 The EPA rates the base 2.5-liter engine at 22 mpg city/ 33 mpg highway.
 In Consumer Guide® testing, a Luxury model with the 2.0-liter turbo and AWD returned 20.3 mpg in a test mostly conducted on city streets.
 In mixed driving, we saw 22.0 mpg in a Performance model with the V6 and AWD.
 Cadillac specifies regular-grade gas for the 2.5- and 3.6-liter engines.
 The company recommends premium gas for the turbocharged motor, but it can run on regular too.
 The 3.6-liter V6 is the only ATS engine that can use ethanol-blended E85 fuel as well.